 Overall, for the DOAJ, and any index you apply to have a journal included in, you must be sure to clearly and accurately state all required information within the application and on your journal’s website.
 Indexing criteria is meant to ensure journal quality, and this should be something that both the index you’re applying to and any author visiting your journal can easily verify from your journal website.

-You can learn more about basic indexing best practices and how indexes process content in our free eBook How to publish low-cost, high-quality open access journals online: Key strategies for small open access publishing programs.
+Check out our free eBook How to publish low-cost, high-quality open access journals online: Key strategies for small open access publishing programs for more information on indexing best practices and how indexes process content.